ubc-cpen400a-2020/classroom/assignments/assignment-2.md

         * ii. `inputElem` - store reference to the `input` element for entering the new room name.
         * iii. `buttonElem` - store reference to the `button` element for creating a room.

-5. (10 Points) [JS] In Task 3, you have defined higher level objects to represent each page, but they don't hold any data.
+5. (7 Points) [JS] In Task 3, you have defined higher level objects to represent each page, but they don't hold any data.
 In this task you will define some more objects you will use to represent the application state.
     * A) Define a class named `Room`.
 The constructor should accept 4 arguments (in this order): `id`, `name`, `image`, `messages`.
 For `image`, provide a default image url (e.g., `assets/everyone-icon.png`), and for `messages`, provide an empty array as the default value.
 Inside the constructor, assign the given arguments to the properties with the same name (`id`, `name`, `image`, and `messages`).
     * B) In the `Room` class, add a method with the following signature: `addMessage(username, text)`.
 If the given `text` is an empty string or a sequence of whitespaces, the method should simply return.
 Otherwise, the method should create a new object with the keys `username` and `text`, assigning the given arguments to the corresponding field, then push the object into the `this.messages` array.
     * C) Define a class named `Lobby`, whose constructor takes zero arguments.
-Inside the constructor, initialize a `rooms` property, assigning it an *associative array* of 4 `Room` objects.
+Inside the constructor, initialize a `rooms` property, assigning it an *associative array* of 4 `Room` objects indexed by the `id` property.
 Use the `Room` class you defined in Task 4.A to create new instances.
 In the next Task, we will dynamically render the lobby page from this array.
     * D) In the `Lobby` class, add a method with the signature `getRoom(roomId)`.
 The method should search through the rooms and return the room with `id` = `roomId` if found.
     * E) In the `Lobby` class, add a method with the signature `addRoom(id, name, image, messages)`.
 The method should create a new `Room` object, using the given arguments, and add the object in the `this.rooms` array.